-The building owner is to serve a Party Wall Act Notice as applicable to adjoining property owners as outlined in The Party Wall Act 1996.
+The building owner is to serve a Party Wall Act Notice as outlined in the Party Wall Act 1996 to adjoining property owners as outlined in The Party Wall Act 1996.
 The Building Contractor is to verify the thickness of the party walls prior to commencement of the proposed works.